By Power of PositivityPublished on November 05, 2020Last modified March 30, 2022

 The Aftermath of a Vanishing Act

 If someone has ever ghosted you, you know how confused, angry, and hurt it made you feel.
-Why would a person spend so much time with you and make you feel special, only to go AWOL without a word?
+Why would someone spend so much time with you and make you feel special only to go AWOL without a word?

-Understandably, you would think there was something wrong with you or you offended him.
+Understandably, you would think something was wrong with you, or you offended him.
 When a person suddenly vanishes from your life, you feel dismissed and abandoned.
 It’s as if you’ve been discarded like yesterday’s newspaper.

 Since you’ve no idea what went wrong in the relationship, you have no closure, and it can’t be an emotional learning curve.
 Instead, you are left with a plethora of painful emotions like low self-esteem and self-blame.
 It can lead to detrimental mental issues like anxiety and depression.
 A ghosting experience can also contribute to relationship issues in the future.